Echinocereus dasyacanthus

 Echinocereus dasyacanthus is a member of the cactus family, Cactaceae.
 It is one of about 2000 total species belonging to this family.
 The cactus is commonly known as Texas rainbow cactus because of the subtle rings or bands of contrasting colors along the stem of the plant.
 Not all Texas rainbow cacti have the "rainbow" coloration on their stems.
 Another common name is spiny hedgehog cactus.

 E. dasyacanthus can be identified as a tetraploid with predominantly yellow flowers.
 Experiments suggest this is due to the hybridization of E. dasyacanthus and E. coccineus.
 The E. dasyacanthus received its specific epithet from the two Greek words dasys and akantha, which mean "shaggy" and "thorns" respectively.

 Description

 Echinocereus dasyacanthus plants are usually found with a single stem or 2–3 basal branches.
 Though it is not uncommon to find plants with 3–10 stems.
-The stems of Texas rainbow cactus are between 11–24 cm long and 5.5–7 cm wide and usually have 15–18 ribs.
+The stems of Texas rainbow cactus are between 11 and 24 cm long and 5.5–7 cm wide and usually have 15–18 ribs.
 The spines usually overlap making the stem not visible.
 There is a great amount of variation in the spines characteristics.
 There are typically 4–12 central spines that are .5–1.2 cm long and 14–25 radial spines that are .7–2 cm long.
 The basic coloration of the spines are tan to yellow to pink.
 Some spines may be ashy-white to reddish brown, but that is less common.